givemepower8/MVC5Practices/MVC5Practices/Docs/WebAPI.md

 - [Exception Handling in ASP.NET Web API](https://docs.microsoft.com/en-us/aspnet/web-api/overview/error-handling/exception-handling)
 - [Global Error Handling in ASP.NET Web API 2](https://docs.microsoft.com/en-us/aspnet/web-api/overview/error-handling/web-api-global-error-handling)

+In Web API 2, if controller throws an uncaught exception, by default, most exceptions are translated into an HTTP response with status code 500, Internal Server Error.

+You can customize how Web API handles exceptions by writing an exception filter.
+It can be action-specific, controller-specific or global scope.
+An exception filter is executed when a controller method throws any unhandled exception that is not an HttpResponseException exception.
+The common usuage is when we need to log some specific exceptions.
+Instead of writting duplicated logging in the methods, we can handle it in a more maintainable way.

+But there are a number of cases that exception filters can't handle.
+For example:

+- Exceptions thrown from controller constructors.
+- Exceptions thrown from message handlers.
+- Exceptions thrown during routing.
+- Exceptions thrown during response content serialization.

+ IExceptionLogger and IExceptionHandler, are two user-replaceable services to log and handle unhandled exceptions.

+- Exception loggers are the solution to seeing all unhandled exception caught by Web API.
+- Exception handlers are the solution for customizing all possible responses to unhandled exceptions caught by Web API.
+- Exception filters are the easiest solution for processing the subset unhandled exceptions related to a specific action or controller.

+HttpResponseException is a special case.
+It's not a real exception which you can use try catch.
+It is designed specifically for returning an HTTP response.

+The HttpError object provides a consistent way to return error information in the response body.

 ## Message handlers

 ## Response